subnero1/website-staging/_posts/2024-11-15-Subnero-Successfully-Demonstrates-Interoperability-using-SWiG-Standard-at-WUWNET-2024.md

 **Social media highlights:**

-* Subnero: "We were thrilled to successfully demonstrate interoperability with other vendors such as EvoLogics GmbH and WSENSE using the hashtag#SWiG standard during an in-water demonstration in the Adriatic Sea."
-[Link](https://www.linkedin.com/posts/subnero_swig-wuwnet2024-swig-activity-7259144995218075648-7h0F)
+* Subnero: "We were thrilled to successfully demonstrate interoperability with other vendors such as EvoLogics GmbH and WSENSE using the hashtag#SWiG standard during an in-water demonstration in the Adriatic Sea." <a href="https://www.linkedin.com/posts/subnero_swig-wuwnet2024-swig-activity-7259144995218075648-7h0F" target="_blank">Link</a>

-* EvoLogics GmbH: "Our team has just returned from beautiful Šibenik, Croatia, where EvoLogics, Subnero, and WSENSE collaborated to successfully showcase interoperability among our underwater modems at the SWiG event during the #WUWNet conference."
-[Link](https://www.linkedin.com/posts/evologics-gmbh_evologics-wuwnet-norce-activity-7259873544346472448-KrE7)
+* EvoLogics GmbH: "Our team has just returned from beautiful Šibenik, Croatia, where EvoLogics, Subnero, and WSENSE collaborated to successfully showcase interoperability among our underwater modems at the SWiG event during the #WUWNet conference." <a href="https://www.linkedin.com/posts/evologics-gmbh_evologics-wuwnet-norce-activity-7259873544346472448-KrE7" target="_blank">Link</a>

-* WSENSE:  "Our recent participation in the #SWiG (Subsea Wireless Group) demonstration in Šibenik, Croatia, marked a significant step forward in underwater interoperability!"
-[Link](https://www.linkedin.com/posts/wsense_swig-wsense-swigacoustic-activity-7261708120257675264-68mq)
+* WSENSE:  "Our recent participation in the #SWiG (Subsea Wireless Group) demonstration in Šibenik, Croatia, marked a significant step forward in underwater interoperability!" <a href="https://www.linkedin.com/posts/wsense_swig-wsense-swigacoustic-activity-7261708120257675264-68mq" target="_blank">Link</a>